 - Tarhembe, and

 Agriculture is the main economic activity of the Mbakor people.

-About 95% of the population of the entire Tarka Local Government is rural with a density of about 213 inhabitants per square kilometer.
-The settlement pattern in the area like any other Tiv speaking areas of the state has changed in compound or village settlements to isolated hamlets settlement type in search for agricultural land hence this increase the territory for the use of land by the family.
+About 95% of the population of the entire Tarka Local Government is rural with a density of about 213 inhabitants per square kilometre.
+The settlement pattern in the area like any other Tiv-speaking areas of the state has changed in compound or village settlements to isolated hamlets settlement type in search for agricultural land hence this increase the territory for the use of land by the family.